 - Assemble when ready – When you’re ready, just cook the chicken and veggies, add your sauce, and you’re done!

-I hope you give this Gochujang Chicken Recipe a try!
-It’s quick, easy, and a tasty way to switch up meal prep!
 If you do give this recipe a try, let me know!
 Leave a comment with a star rating below.
-You can also snap a photo & tag @allthehealthythings on INSTAGRAM.
-Your reviews and ratings help support All the Healthy Things and make it possible for me to continue to create the recipes you trust and love.
+You can also snap a photo & tag @allthehealthythings on Instagram.
+I absolutely love seeing what you’re making!

 Print